-5. A status screen shows the progress of the re-initialization.
+- 6. A status screen shows the progress of the re-initialization. - 7.
+Restart the NavisAccess services.

 Repairing a database

 NavisAccess allows you to repair your database in the rare and specific instance that a "Corrupt database" message is received.

 NOTE: The Repair Database application should only be used if a "corrupt database" message has been received.
 It is advisable to contact Ascend technical support before proceeding with this operation.